Arnold W. Thomas, MSW, Chaplain, Motivational Speaker

 From wooden boxes and ornate wrapped bags, Thomas pulls out the materials to create the altar, muttering prayers in Shoshone.
 A staff, the wood-burnings completed by a Vietnam veteran from Michigan, stands in the altar, a small mound of earth.
 Arranged around it are items including a buffalo skull, elk hide and cocoon rattles, a drum, a fan made of eagle feathers, a set of antlers and a can of tobacco.

+Participants circle the fire, sprinkling tobacco and their own prayers on the flames.
+A tin can holding burning embers and cedar is carried around, the smoke directed toward each person with the waving of feathers.
+The plumes of smoke carry prayers skyward and bless the sweat before it begins.
 The men strip down to shorts or swimming trunks.
 Women are asked to wear a long skirt and short-sleeved T-shirt.
 While some tribes prefer single-sex sweats, others allow co-ed participation.
 The VA, a federal program, must be open - both to genders and belief systems.
 If a participant wishes to pray to Jesus or recite verses of Quran while sweating, that's just fine.

 "Pray to whatever it is you believe in," Betonney says.